-Directing, writing, and photography, different approaches to the same enormous fascination with the question of what it means to be a human today, yesterday or tomorrow.
-A way to document, to translate, to give shape to whatever lays beneath the surface of the mundane.
+Directing, writing, and photography are my different approaches to the same enormous fascination with the question of what it means to be a human.
+Trough my work I expore the themes of identity and belonging.

-From Clermont-Ferrand to European Short Pitch and Semaine de la Critique du Cannes, Curtas Vila Do Conde, my work has gradually found its way into the right rooms.
-Along the way, gestures of support from Creative Europe, the Bulgarian National Film Center, and the National Cultural Fund, have played a quiet but vital role in my development.
+From Clermont-Ferrand to European Short Pitch and Semaine de la Critique du Cannes, Sarajevo and CINEMED, my work has gradually found its way into the dream rooms.
+Along the way, gestures of support from Creative Europe, the Bulgarian National Film Center, and the National Cultural Fund, have played a vital role in my development.
 Georgi Dyulgerov and David Lynch, through a series of unexpected turns, have crossed paths with my work and my life, offering their recognition and urging me forward.

 Directing